Are children allowed to come to the productions?

 Yes, the theater is fully handicapped accessible.

-Why is the ticket only $5?
+Why is the ticket price so low?

 Although the price of admission does not always cover the cost of the production, important patrons partner with us to make this theatre experience (as well as educational endeavors) available to everyone.